-.
-11 rec variable meaning • MATRIX keyword - the rotation matrix R is provided • R11 R12 R13 first row of the matrix. • R21 R22 R23 second row of the matrix. • R31 R32 R33 third row of the matrix. or • ATOMS keyword - the rotation is defined by three atoms of the crystal • IA label of first atom in the reference cell AL,AM,AN indices (direct lattice, input as reals) of the cell where the first atom is located • IB label of second atom in the reference cell ${\rm BL,BM,BN}$ indices (direct lattice, input as reals) of the cell where the second atom is located • IC label of third atom in the reference cell ${\rm CL,CM,CN}$ indices (direct lattice, input as reals) of the cell where the third atom is located insert EIGSHIFT input records (Section 3.3, page 88)
+rec variable meaning • MATRIX keyword - the rotation matrix R is provided • R11 R12 R13 first row of the matrix. • $\mathbf{R21}\ \mathbf{R22}\ \mathbf{R23}$ second row of the matrix. • R31 R32 R33 third row of the matrix. or • ATOMS keyword - the rotation is defined by three atoms of the crystal • IA label of first atom in the reference cell AL,AM,AN indices (direct lattice, input as reals) of the cell where the first atom is located • IB label of second atom in the reference cell BL,BM,BN indices (direct lattice, input as reals) of the cell where the second atom is located • IC label of third atom in the reference cell CL,CM,CN indices (direct lattice, input as reals) of the cell where the third atom is located ins ert EIGSHIFT input records (Section 3.3, page 99)

-When the rotation is defined by three atoms, the new reference frame is defined as follows:

-Z-axis from atom 2 to atom 1
+When the rotation is defined by three atoms, the new reference frame is defined as follows : Z-axis from atom 2 to atom 1

-X-axis in the plane defined by atoms 1-2-3
+X-axis in the plane defined by atoms 1-2-3 (the vector joining atom 3 to atom 1, in general, is not orthogonal to the vectors joining atom 2 to atom 1; it is then orthogonalized.)
 Y-axis orthogonal to Z- and X-axis

 Notice that the wave function calculation is performed in the original frame: the aim of the rotation is just to permit a shift of a particular orbital.
-An equivalent rotation of the eigenvectors can be obtained in properties by entering the keyword ROTREF, so allowing AO projected Density of States according to the standard orientation of the octahedron.
+A rotation of the eigenvectors can be obtained in properties by entering the keyword ROTREF, allowing AO projected Density of States or Population Analysis orienting the cartesian frame along the principal axes of the octahedron.

 Example: